-Yes ☐No
+☒ Yes ☐No

-Elaborate:
+Elaborate: However, the compliance rate in terms of BO filings is still relatively low.

 Is any of the information as set out above available in open format, for example as excel work sheet or format compatible with the BODS, to facilitate its use?